anon-blue/anon.blue/README.txt

 rasta to commune at the altar of Ras Tafari
      hhhhhhhhhhhhhhhhhh It was a dark and stormy night
                                                          several penises, erect
-penises were lined in a row, waiting to be sucked.
-The wind rattled the door, a storm blew a table through the old men, he pushed the table.
+penises were lined in a row, waiting to be sucked adthe windtattled the door an storm blew a table through the old men, he pushed the table.
 Time to suck the di cks.
 Get up on top the table, much to the old men's surprise, was made of mahoga ny, table that morning6gghhhhjjjjjj          penis is kewl kjkfjllskldfji hitler